FediHotel/Ubuntu-Tutorial/VPS_setup.md

 :point_right: NGINX (high-performance webserver)

-:point_right: MariaDB 10.11 latest stable version, please do not install version 11 as this can cause problems with the emulators at the moment
+:point_right: MariaDB 11.0 latest stable version, look in the FAQ of the Krews DC to update the tables to use MariaDB 11

 :point_right: Setup the infra for AtomCMS